crysalead-js/dom-layer/README.md

 ## Server side rendering

-**Warning: here be dragons**

-The server side strategy is pretty straight forward.
-To get the html representation of a virtual tree, you can simply use the `toHtml()` method:
+The server side strategy is pretty straightforward.
+To get the html representation of a virtual tree you can simply use the `toHtml()` method:

 ```js
 var html = new Tag("button", {events: {onclick: function() {alert("Hello World!");}}}, [